frconor-ebook/meditations/_posts/2025-02-05-the-raising-of-lazarus.md

 ---
 layout: homily
-title: "The-Raising-of-Lazarus"
+title: "The Raising of Lazarus"
 ---

 By Fr.
 Conor Donnelly *(proofread)*

-In the name of the Father, and of the Son, and of the Holy Spirit.
-Amen.
+*In the name of the Father, and of the Son, and of the Holy Spirit.
+Amen.*

-My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
-I adore you with profound reverence.
+*My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
+I adore you with profound reverence.*

-I ask your pardon for my sins and grace to make this time of prayer fruitful.
-My Immaculate Mother, St. Joseph, my Father and Lord, my Guardian Angel, intercede for me.
+*I ask your pardon for my sins and grace to make this time of prayer fruitful.
+My Immaculate Mother, St. Joseph, my Father and Lord, my Guardian Angel, intercede for me.*

 **There was a man named Lazarus of Bethany, the village of Mary and her sister Martha, and he was ill.
 It was the same Mary, the sister of the